SAP Open Connectors gives you easy access to our connectors, common resources, formulas, and APIs.

 Labels tell you more about the connector: the hub that it is in, if it's beta, and if it is a custom connector (private).

-Common Resources Catalog
+Common Objects Catalog

-Define a new common resource.
+Define a new common object.

 See the prebuilt resources that we've already set up based on common use cases.
 Clone and customize these resources to make them your own.